North Shore (New Brunswick) Regiment: Second World War

 During the Second World War, the regiment was first stationed in Woodstock, New Brunswick and then Sussex, New Brunswick.
 When it shipped overseas, it was initially stationed in Liverpool, after that it moved to Scotland near the castle of the Duke of Argyll.

-On June 6, 1944, the regiment participated in the landing on Juno Beach, landing on Nan Red sector and losing nearly 50 men.
+On June 6, 1944, the regiment participated in the landing on Juno Beach, landing on Nan Red sector and losing nearly 50 men, including A Company commander Major Archie MacNaughton.
 On June 10, it liberated the town of Saint-Aubin-sur-Mer, Calvados.
 Newsreel footage of the North Shore Regiment landing under fire taken by the Canadian Army Film and Photo Unit became one of the most-used film depictions of the Allied D-Day landing.

 On July 4, 1944, the men of the North Shore Regiment participated in Operation Windsor, the attack on the Carpiquet airfield.
 It lost nearly 130 men, and it was later known by the regiment's chaplain as the "graveyard of the regiment".

 The regiment later fought in Caen and all through France, continuously advancing with the 8th Canadian Infantry Brigade.
 It fought in places like Ranville, Bourguebus Ridge, Falaise, Quesnay Wood, the Laison and Chambois.

 It helped clear the coast of France in late August and early September 1944, then it advanced into the Netherlands, taking part in the Battle of the Scheldt.
 It fought in Breskens Pocket in flooded fields and harsh conditions.
 After the Scheldt, it moved onto the rest of the Netherlands, fighting near the Bergsche Maas River at Kapelsche Veer.

 In February 1945, it moved into Germany via amphibious landing.
-It fought in the Rhineland, the Hochwald, but then it doubled-back to the Netherlands and conquered the Twente Canal, and liberated Zutphen where it met its most brutal urban fighting since Caen.
+It fought in the Rhineland, the Hochwald, but then it doubled back to the Netherlands and conquered the Twente Canal, and liberated Zutphen where it met its most brutal urban fighting since Caen.
 It then moved back into Germany in April, and it ended the war on German soil.

 On 1 June 1945, a second Active Force component of the regiment was mobilized for service with the Canadian Army Occupation Force in Germany, as the 3rd Battalion, The North Shore (New Brunswick) Regiment, CIC, CAOF.
 The battalion disbanded on 13 April 1946.

 The 28th (Newcastle) Field Battery, RCA, in conjunction with the 89th Field Battery, RCA, mobilized the '28th/89th Field Battery, RCA, CASF for active service on 1 September 1939.
 This unit reorganized as two separate batteries on 1 January 1941, designated as the 28th (Newcastle) Field Battery, RCA, CASF and the 89th Field Battery, RCA, CASF.
 It embarked for Great Britain on 25 August 1940.
 On 8 July 1944, it landed in France as a sub-unit of the 5th Field Regiment, RCA, 2nd Canadian Infantry Division, where it continued to fight in North-West Europe until the end of the war.
 The overseas battery disbanded on 21 September 1945.

-War In Afghanistan
+War in Afghanistan

 The regiment contributed personnel to the various Task Forces which served in Afghanistan between 2002 and 2014.